 We Restrict Collection and Use of Personal Information.

-The CCC uses electronic cookies to collect and temporarily store various types of information.
+The Census Office uses electronic cookies to collect and temporarily store various types of information.
 The cookies allow the programs to operate correctly and know where to return the business transaction results.
 Cookies created on your computer, from using our website, do not contain personal information and do not compromise confidentiality.

 You can refuse the cookie or delete the cookie file from your computer by using any of the widely available methods.
 However, if you turn your cookies option off, some of our online services may not be accessible.